This is Part 1 of 3 part series on 10 Common Toxic Chemicals to Avoid.

 So, when I heard about the Mind The Store

-And now, here are 3 of the 10 most common toxic chemicals you’d find on product labels and why you should avoid them.
+And now, to start the series of 10 Most Common Toxic Chemicals in Products to Avoid, here are the first 3 chemicals you'd find on product labels and why you should avoid them.
 Obviously, there are A LOT more toxic chemicals out there.
 But these are the 10 most common ones.
-The explanation is long so I had to divide them in three parts.
+The explanation is long so I had to divide them into three parts.
 Make sure to read Part 2 and Part 3 in coming days.

-3 of the 10 Common Toxic Chemicals in Products to Avoid
+3 of the 10 Most Common Toxic Chemicals in Products to Avoid

 Phthalates are a group of industrial chemicals that add flexibility and resilience to many consumer products.
 Phthalate plasticizers are commonly used to make hard plastic PVC more flexible but they don't bind to PVC.
 So they can leach, migrate or evaporate into indoor air and atmosphere.
 Human exposure to phthalates is through direct contact and use, indirectly through leaching into other products, or general environmental contamination.